Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 They only declassified the parts about the Israeli nuclear program.

-You know, As as, you know, as Shakespeare might say, hell have no fury like a narcissist scorned.
+You know, as Shakespeare might say, hell hath no fury like a narcissist scorned.

 But I mean, this is over the top here, especially from a regime that pretends it wants to prevent a Middle East arms race.